yashash7/yashash7/README.md

   <summary> <strong> MY WORK </strong> </summary>

   ### My Personal Projects
-  Till now I have been working on Web Design/Dev, I was learning the components of web design like HTML, CSS, JS, etc..
-I did a few things while I was learning web design, you can see them below.
-If you like to spare a minute, I request you to visit my sites and suggest me for further development. <br>
+  I have worked on Web Design/Dev, while I was learning the components of web design like HTML, CSS, JS, etc.., I did a few things, you can see them below.<br>

   - [My blog](https://tccblog.svarpy.in/)
   - [My Profile](https://yck.svarpy.in/)